som-matrix/som-matrix/README.md

 - 👋 Hi, I’m @som-matrix
 - 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning Gatsby,Node and Express.
+- 🌱 I’m currently learning and doing React ,Gatsby and Node,Express,MongoDB.
 - 💞️ I’m looking to collaborate and participate in frontend development hackathons and open source projects
 - 📫 How to reach me "swaroopsatya36@gmail.com"